elegant-scipy/elegant-scipy/markdown/preface.markdown

 The creators of these libraries, and many of their users, gather at many events and conferences around the world.
 These include the yearly SciPy conference in Austin (USA), EuroSciPy, SciPy India, PyData and others.
 We highly recommend attending one of these, and meeting the authors of the best scientific software in the Python world.
-If you can't get there, or simply want a taste of these conferences, many [publish their talks online](https://www.youtube.com/user/EnthoughtMedia/playlists).
+If you can't get there, or simply want a taste of these conferences, many publish their talks online (see, e.g., [https://www.youtube.com/user/EnthoughtMedia/playlists](https://www.youtube.com/user/EnthoughtMedia/playlists)).

 ### Free and open-source software (FOSS)

 The SciPy community embraces open source software development.
 The source code for nearly all SciPy libraries is freely available to read, edit and reuse by anyone.

-So, why open?

 If you want others to use your code, one of the best ways to achieve this is to make it free and open.
 If you use closed source software, but it doesn't do exactly what you want to achieve, you're out of luck.